 The first thing you need to do is determine what exactly is provoking these behaviors.
 Once you figure out the cause of the jealousy, you can address the problem.
 Ask yourself what has changed in your home:

 - Did someone new move in?

 - Did you recently bring home a new baby or pet?

-If you cannot completely avoid the person, pet, or item that your cat is jealous of, work on helping your cat adjust to the change.
-Reward your cat with treats, praise, attention, and petting when they are near what they are jealous of and try to incorporate your cat into the change whenever possible.
+If you cannot completely avoid the person, pet, or item that is the subject of your cat's jealousy, work on helping your cat adjust to the change.
+You can reward your cat with treats, praise, attention, and petting when it is near the object or person, for example.
+It's also good to incorporate your cat into the change whenever possible.

 For example, hold the new baby while also petting or playing with your cat.
 Have your significant other give your cat treats and feed them at mealtime.
 You can also feed the cat before a new pet to establish priority and rank within the household.